Diner-Style Salisbury Steak

 • Form the mixture into oval patties, about 1/2 inch thick.

 • Brown the patties in a skillet over medium heat on both sides.
-Transfer the patties to a baking dish.
+Transfer the patties to a dish to keep warm.
+You'll finish cooking them soon.
 Leave any fat remaining in the pan.

 • Add the sliced mushrooms to the skillet and saute until they’re soft, about 6 minutes.